gabrielaBelsley/OptimalFAs_3DT1Maps/ReadMe.md

 The simulation figures from the paper (Figures 1-3) and Table 1 are generated with this script.
 Note: also download the folder DrosteEffect-BrewerMap-ca40391 (MATLAB File Exchange) in order to generate the figures.

 This code is distributed under the MIT license.
-If you use it, please cite the code:
+If you use it, please cite the paper (https://doi.org/10.1002/mrm.29683):

-Author: Gabriela Belsley, University of Oxford, gabriela.belsley@stx.ox.ac.uk OR gabi.belsley@gmail.com
+Author: Gabriela Belsley, University of Oxford gabriela.belsley@siemens-healthineers.com gabi.belsley@gmail.com

 Please contact me, if you have any questions.